neilcasas/neilcasas/README.md

 Hi 👋 My name is Neil Casas
 ===========================

+* 🐯  I'm currently a Frontend Developer for TomasinoWeb
 * 🌍  I'm based in Manila, Philippines
 * ✉️  You can contact me at [neilalfonzcasas@gmail.com](mailto:neilalfonzcasas@gmail.com)
 * 🧠  I'm learning AI and low-level programming